v6d-io/v6d/modules/graph/grin/docs/README.md

 - Properties are bound to vertex and edge types, but some may have the same name.
 - Labels can be assigned to vertices and edges (NOT their types) primarily for query filtering, and labels have no properties.

+### Partition Strategies
+#### Edge-cut Partition Strategy
+- Vertex data are local complete for master vertices
+- Edge data are local complete for all edges
+- Neighbors are local complete for master vertices
+- Vertex properties are local complete for master vertices
+- Edge properties are local complete for all edges

+#### Vertex-cut Partition Strategy
+- Vertex data are local complete for all vertices
+- Edge data are local complete for all edges
+- Mirror partition list is available for master vertices to broadcast messages
+- Vertex properties are local complete for all vertices
+- Edge properties are local complete for all edges

+### Assumption Macros
+- GRIN also provides granula assumption macros to describe storage assumptions.
+- Some assumptions may dominate others, so storage providers should take care when setting these assumptions.
+- Take assumptions on vertex property local complete as example, GRIN provides four macros:
+    1. GRIN_ASSUME_ALL_VERTEX_PROPERTY_LOCAL_COMPLETE
+    2. GRIN_ASSUME_MASTER_VERTEX_PROPERTY_LOCAL_COMPLETE
+    3. GRIN_ASSUME_BY_TYPE_ALL_VERTEX_PROPERTY_LOCAL_COMPLETE
+    4. GRIN_ASSUME_BY_TYPE_MASTER_VERTEX_PROPERTY_LOCAL_COMPLETE
+- Here 1. dominates others, 2. dominates 4., and 3. also dominates 4., that means 2. to 4. are undefined when 1. is defined.
+- Suppose only 3. is defined, it means vertices of certain types have all the properties locally complete, no matter the vertex is master or mirror.
+In this case, GRIN provides an API to return these vertex types.

 -----

 ## Design Principles